nekomaki/anki-adaptive-retention-scheduler/README.md

 This addon implements an **adaptive retention scheduler** for FSRS.
 Both FSRS 5 and FSRS 6 are supported.

+**Important note:** This addon is quite experimental.
+It is based on FSRS simulations, but the reliability of these simulations has not been validated so far.

 ## How it works

 By default, FSRS uses a **fixed desired retention** and optimizes the knowledge-workload ratio over time.